eclipse-cyclonedds/cyclonedds/docs/manual/security.rst

 Access Control configuration consists of Governance document and Permissions document.
 Both governance and permissions files must be signed by the Permissions CA in S/MIME format.
 Participants use their own permissions CA to validate remote permissions.
-So, all permissions CA Certificates must be same for all participants.
+So, all permissions CA Certificates must be the same for all participants.

 The signed document should use S/MIME version 3.2 format as defined in IETF RFC 5761 using SignedData Content Type (section 2.4.2 of IETF RFC 5761) formatted as multipart/signed (section